Skip to content

 What is ESDM

 ESDM is the Event-Sourced Domain Modeling language.
-It lets you describe an event-sourced domain – Domains, Bounded Contexts, Aggregates, Events, Commands, Process Managers, Read Models, and the relationships between them – as a set of YAML files, and then check those files for consistency, completeness, and structural soundness.
+It describes event-sourced domains – Domains, Bounded Contexts, Aggregates, Events, Commands, Process Managers, Read Models, and the relationships between them – as a set of YAML files.

 ESDM gives the model a first-class home.
-The model is files, the files live next to the code, the files are reviewed in pull requests, and the linter prevents quiet erosion.
-When someone introduces an Event without a publisher, or a Bounded Context without a single Aggregate, the linter says so before the change lands.
+The model is files, the files live next to the code, the files are reviewed in pull requests, and a shared format means every tool – yours, ours, third-party – speaks the same language about your domain.

 What ESDM Is Not